rrobinett/wsprdaemon/README.md

 ./wsprdaemon.sh -a

-I have also just created a Telegram 'Wsprdaemon' channel which I will monitor to support both legacy and beta users.

-A Debian/Raspberry Pi [WSPR](https://en.wikipedia.org/wiki/WSPR_(amateur_radio_software)) decoding and noise level graphing service

-This is a large bash script which utilizes [kiwirecorder.py](https://github.com/jks-prv/kiwiclient) and other library and utility commands to record WSPR spots from one or more [Kiwis](http://kiwisdr.com), audio adapters and (for VHF/UHF) [RTL-SDRs](https://www.rtl-sdr.com/about-rtl-sdr/) and *reliably* post them to [wsprnet.org](http://wsprnet.org).
+Wspredaemon is a large bash script which utilizes [kiwirecorder.py](https://github.com/jks-prv/kiwiclient) and other library and utility commands to record WSPR spots from one or more [Kiwis](http://kiwisdr.com), audio adapters and (for VHF/UHF) [RTL-SDRs](https://www.rtl-sdr.com/about-rtl-sdr/) and *reliably* post them to [wsprnet.org](http://wsprnet.org).

 Schedules can be configured to switch between bands at different hours of the day, or at sunrise/sunset-relative times.